openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 In our target production we will have everything in off2, so we cross mount their products and images volumes.

-We will change config for opff, opf and obf at migration time.
+We will change config for opff, opf and $SERVICE at migration time.

 ### changing lxc confs